cvdlab/lar-cc/src/tex/simplexn.tex

 \end{enumerate}

 \paragraph{Implementation}
-In the macro below, \texttt{larExtrude} is the function to generate the output model vertices in a multiple extrusion of a LAR model.
+In the macro below, \texttt{larExtrude1} is the function to generate the output model vertices in a multiple extrusion of a LAR model.

 First we notice that the \texttt{model} variable contains a pair (\texttt{V}, \texttt{FV}), where \texttt{V} is the array of input vertices, and \texttt{FV} is the array of $d$-cells (given as lists of vertex indices) providing the  input representation of a LAR cellular complex.